SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/oracle-opentelemetry.md

 - **`Alert Logs`**.
 Path of the log file configured to capture oracle alert logs.
 - **`Listener Logs`**.
 Path of the log file configured to capture oracle listener logs .
 - **`Audit Logs`**.
 Path of the log file configured to capture oracle audit logs.
 - **`Performance metric script-based logs`**.
-Path of the log file configured to capture log generated through script needs to be given here
+Path of the log file configured to capture log generated through script.
 - **`username`**.
 Username for the OracleDB connection.
 - **`password`**.
 Password for the OracleDB connection.
 Special characters are allowed.
 - **`service`**.
 OracleDB Service that the receiver should connect to.